shinyquagsire23/monado/doc/targets.md

-# Understanding and Writing Targets {#understanding-targets}
+# Understanding and Writing Targets: Connecting the Pieces {#understanding-targets}

 <!--
 Copyright 2018-2020, Collabora, Ltd. and the Monado contributors
 SPDX-License-Identifier: BSL-1.0
 -->

 Monado is designed to be a collection of related but independent modules.
+In a sense, the Monado project is almost more of a "runtime construction kit" than a single monolithic runtime.
+This makes it easy for adaptation and modification, as well as extension, but it also means that any call in an OpenXR application goes through quite a few modules before e.g. talking with the driver or the compositor.

 The final build product that brings all the desired components together, potentially with additional code, is called the "target".
 There are several targets included in the Monado source tree (in `src/xrt/targets/`) including:

 - `cli` - builds `monado-cli` executable
 - `openxr` - builds `libopenxr-monado.so` OpenXR runtime shared object